 High Deductible Health Plan (HDHP)

 An HDHP plan is defined by the IRS as having a higher deductible than most traditional insurance plans, but it has a much lower monthly premium cost.
 The trade-off for low premiums is that you must pay your full deductible amount before the insurer will begin paying towards your medical expenses.
 Most HDHP plans are Health Savings Account (HSA) eligible.
-An HSA is an account that you or your employer can put pre-tax dollars in to pay for qualified medical expenses.
-In order to contribute to an HSA, you must also be enrolled in an HDHP, or qualifying health plan as defined by the IRS explained below.
+An HSA is an account in which you or your employer can put pre-tax dollars to pay for qualified medical expenses.
+In order to contribute to an HSA, you must also be enrolled in an HDHP, or qualifying health plan, as defined by the IRS.

 The IRS has announced the following HDHP defined requirements for 2020:

 Individual Only Deductible = $1,400 / Individual Maximum Out of Pocket = $6,900

 Family Deductible = $2,800 / Family Maximum Out of Pocket = $13,800

 Individual Only Deductible = $1,400 / Individual Maximum Out of Pocket = $7,000

 Family Deductible = $2,800 / Family Maximum Out of Pocket = $14,000